bazelbuild/rules_scala/docs/cross-compilation.md

 })
 ```

-For more complex logic, you can extract it to a `.bzl` file:
+For more complex logic, define a macro taking a `scala_version` argument in a
+`.bzl` file:

 ```py
 def srcs(scala_version):